Amanda2Robin/amanda2robin.github.io/_posts/2023-02-07-PBPChallengeBesançon-BeineckeMs387.md

 <br>

 This begs the question of why have such a variety in abbreviations for the same word, and why is it that on a single leaf, there appears to be no logic behind the decision of which abbreviation gets used.
-One could hypothesize that the choice of abbreviations is related to the remaining space on the line, or, maybe, it could simply be because such abbreviations appeared this way in our scribe’s reference Bible, and he was just copying what was in front of him.
-Either way, the copyist who transcribed the Beinecke MS 387 Bible was consistently inconsistent in his abbreviations and in his refusal to create uniformity throughout, which made the transcription that much more fun and interesting.
+One could hypothesize that the choice of abbreviations is related to the remaining space on the line.
+Or perhaps it could simply be because such abbreviations appeared this way in our scribe’s reference Bible, and he was just copying what was in front of him.
+Either way, the scribe who transcribed the Beinecke MS 387 Bible was consistently inconsistent in his abbreviations and in his refusal to create uniformity throughout, which made the transcription that much more an interesting challenge.

 <br>

-Next, the international network for copyists during the 13th century was evidently basically non-existent and therefore, no standard was put into place to regulate abbreviations.
-While there are a few abbreviations that seem to be universal in Paris Bibles, like the macron over a letter to replace an "m" or an "n" and to combine letters which turned words like "habent" into hn̄t, some of the abbreviations the copyist for the Beinecke MS 387 appear to be less common (Fig. 3).
+While training for scribal work and copying existed in monastaries, as far as we know, no standard was put into place to regulate abbreviations.
+While there are a few that seem to be universal in Paris Bibles, like the macron over a letter to replace an "m" or an "n" and to combine letters which turned words like "habent" into hn̄t (Fig. 3), some of the abbreviations the copyist for the Beinecke MS 387 appear to be less common.
 Among these uncommon abbreviations that were recurring in our Bible were gᔆ, which stood in for the word "igitur" (Fig. 4) and qͦ, which replaced "quod" (Fig. 5).
 Furthermore, in the 39th row of the second column of the first page, there is an abbreviation which we could not confidently decipher.
 We believe this word to represent eius (Fig. 6) but because of the low picture, occurrences like this one became like this one were difficult to interpret, especially since our scribe was not the most consistent nor the most clear to begin with.

 <br>